moonggae/stardew-valley-randomizer/README.md

 * Rebalanced Frozen Tears and Mead - they shouldn't appear in lower level recipies anymore
 * Error Item bugfixes
   * You could get "Error Item" as a reward from a bundle - this was due to the "Any Fish" item being rewarded.
 This has been fixed.
-  * If a building reuqired the "Any Fish" item to build it, it showed up as "Error Item".
+  * If a building required the "Any Fish" item to build it, it showed up as "Error Item".
 This has been fixed by removing "Any Fish" from that pool.